 The HUME STUDIES cover incorporates David Humes bookplate as found in a copy of LAbbé Gabriel Bonnot De Mablys Observations sur lhistoire de France, Geneva, 1765.
-A flying banner bearing the motto TRUE TO THE END is sometimes cited in the context of Humes deathbed skepticism.
+A flying banner at the top of the bookplate, bearing the motto TRUE TO THE END, is sometimes cited in the context of Humes deathbed skepticism.

 The bookplate is reproduced courtesy of the David Hume Collection,

 Department of Rare Books and Special Collections, McGill University